Beauvais Cathedral: History

-Its work was begun in 1225 under count-bishop Milo of Nanteuil, with funding from his family, immediately after the third in a series of fires in the old wooden-roofed basilica, which had reconsecrated its altar only three years before the fire; the choir was completed in 1272, in two campaigns, with an interval (1232–38) owing to a funding crisis provoked by a struggle with Louis IX.
-The two campaigns are distinguishable by a slight shift in the axis of the work and by changes in stylistic handwriting.
-Under Bishop Guillaume de Grez, an extra 4.9 m was added to the height, to make it the highest-vaulted cathedral in Europe.
-The vaulting in the interior of the choir reaches 47.5 m in height, far surpassing the concurrently constructed Amiens Cathedral, with its 42 m nave, and making Beauvais Cathedral the tallest vault of all the Gothic Cathedrals.
-It is slightly taller than the nave of St Peter's Basilica in Rome at 46.2 m.
-A formerly often-quoted beginning date of 1247 was based on an error made by an early historian of Beauvais.
+Construction on the cathedral began in 1225 under count-bishop Milo of Nanteuil, with funding from his family, immediately after the third in a series of fires in the 10th century Romanesque basilica, which had reconsecrated its altar only three years before the blaze.
+The cathedral choir was completed in 1272, in two campaigns, with an interval (1232–38) owing to a funding crisis provoked by a struggle with Louis IX.
+The two campaigns are distinguishable by a slight shift in the axis of the work and by changes in stylistic architectural design.
+Under Bishop Guillaume de Grez, an extra 4.9 m was added to the height to make it the highest-vaulted cathedral in Europe.
+The vaulting in the interior of the choir reached 47.5 m in height, far surpassing the concurrently constructed Amiens Cathedral, with its 42 m nave, and making Beauvais Cathedral the tallest vault of all the Gothic cathedrals.

-The work was interrupted in 1284 by the collapse of some of the vaulting of the recently completed choir.
-This collapse has been seen as a disaster that produced a failure of nerve among the French masons working in Gothic style.
-The collapse also marked the beginning of an age of smaller structures generally, which was associated with demographic decline, the Hundred Years' War, and with the thirteenth century.

-However, large-scale Gothic design continued, and the choir was rebuilt at the same height, albeit with more columns in the chevet and choir, converting the vaulting from quadripartite vaulting to sexpartite vaulting.
-The transept was built from 1500 to 1548.
-In 1573, the fall of the 153 m (502 feet) central tower stopped work again.
-The tower made the church the tallest structure in the world (1569–1573).
-Afterwards little structural addition was made.

-The choir has always been wholeheartedly admired, with Eugène Viollet-le-Duc calling the Beauvais choir "the Parthenon of French Gothic."
-It inspired the main administration building of Fermilab near Chicago, Illinois, which has been the world's leading high-energy physics laboratory since the 1960s.
-The building is now called Wilson Hall after Robert R. Wilson, its founding director and a sculptor who insisted on an uplifting aesthetic.